CSSFrancis/empyer/README.rst

 **EMpyer**

 Empyer is an extension of the hyperspy_ package.
 It provides additional functionality related to analyzing 4 and 5 dimensional data sets.
 Especially STEM diffraction patterns from metallic glasses.
+Now Empyer can be loaded just through loading hyperspy_.
+That means that once you install EMpyer it will automatically register the new methods and signals with the hyperspy_ package.

-Documenation can be found hosted here_.
+Documentation can be found hosted here_.

 *Quick Start Guide:*